Construction Accident Attorneys

 At Riddle & Brantley, we specialize in handling cases involving construction accidents.
 Our attorneys are familiar with the federal and state regulations specific to these types of claims and can help navigate these laws to help you recover compensation for your losses.

 There are a number of complex issues that pertain to construction accident lawsuits, so it is very important to contact an attorney who has experience handling these types of cases.
-Our lawyers have handled workplace and personal injury cases for many years and have the resources to fight against any insurance company who tries to deny the compensation you deserve.
+Our lawyers have handled workplace and personal injury cases for many years and have the resources to fight against insurance companies who try to deny the compensation you deserve.

 Why Should I Contact a Construction Accident Attorney?